seanmajorpayne/webscraper/README.md

 Clone the repository

 ```
-git clone
+git clone git@github.com:seanmajorpayne/webscraper.git
 ```

+Navigate to the directory with the cloned repository.

+Run the following commands

-Here are the steps (omit sudo if not needed on your system):
+Omit sudo if not needed on your system:

 ```
 sudo docker build -t scraper .